-When spouses or domestic partners file for legal separation or divorce, they often have different viewpoints concerning property division, child custody, and support issues.
-A mediator can advise you on the law but cannot give either of the parties legal advice.
+When spouses or domestic partners file for legal separation or divorce, they often have different viewpoints on issues such as property division, child custody, and support.
+The mediator can advise both parties on the law but cannot give either of them legal advice.
 The participants must make the decisions, as the mediator cannot issue binding decisions either.
 Instead, the mediator’s purpose is to facilitate discussion and mutual agreements.
 Legal representation is not required.
 However, it is common for attorneys to advise their clients regarding mediation and review any agreements before they are signed.

 When our attorneys act as mediators, we do not represent either party in court.
 Instead, we help facilitate an outcome that is agreeable to each party.
 The best possible outcome is avoiding court and minimizing expenses for everyone.